 The Dan L Duncan Comprehensive Cancer Center is a National Cancer Institute-designated cancer center conducting more than $100 million in total cancer-related research.
 The program consists of three participating teaching sites including the Harris Health System/Smith Clinic, Michael E. DeBakey Veterans Affairs Medical Center, and Baylor St. Luke’s Medical Center.
 Pediatric cancer and prostate brachytherapy cases are seen during rotations at The University of Texas MD Anderson Cancer Center.
 Residents are required to rotate at all participating locations during their training.

-With its many institutions, diverse patient population, various faculty, other affiliated ACGME oncology programs (I.A.3), state-of-the-art equipment, comprehensive didactic curriculum, and clinical and basic science research support, the Baylor radiation oncology program is a four-year program beginning at the PGY II level, and it offers a full complement of educational opportunities.
+With its many institutions, diverse patient population, various faculty, other affiliated ACGME oncology programs (I.A.3), state-of-the-art equipment, comprehensive didactic curriculum, and clinical and basic science research support, the Baylor radiation oncology program offers a full complement of educational opportunities.
 The program is committed to providing residents a strong foundation to fulfill ACGME core competencies, foster individual resident growth, and to graduate residents confident in their ability to practice competently in either an academic or private practice setting.

 The application process utilizes the Electronic Residency Application Service (ERAS) program as offered by the Association of American Medical Colleges.
 All regular residency program positions are filled through participation in the National Resident Match Program.